Website owners have always been concerned about the security of their websites.

 - Limited or slow support.
 The companies which offer SSL Certificates for free, or include the free SSL Certificates among other services that they offer, are less likely to offer you good and fast responses to your support requests.
 Solving your problem in a timely manner is crucial for your website’s security because waiting for a solution for too long can significantly damage your website and business.

 - Limited usage.
-The free SSL Certificates provided by Amazon are offered only to the users located in a few US states (North Virginia, Oregon, Northern California), and São Paulo.
+The free SSL Certificates provided by Amazon may not be available for your region.
 This is a significant inconvenience for companies activating outside those areas.
 Also, these free SSL Certificates can be installed only by Amazon customers who use Elastic Load Balancers and Amazon CloudFront, which makes it impossible to install them if you are using another hosting company.

 - The intermediary service.
-CloudFlare is a content delivery network service which also provides SSL Certificates to its customers.
-CloudFlare’s free SSL Certificates are installed on their caching servers, not on the “origin” servers where the websites are hosted.
-Thus, CloudFlare acts as an intermediary platform, and not as a seller and provider of SSL Certificates.
-Also, in order to benefit from CloudFlare’s free SSL Certificates, you have to sign up and use their other services, which are convenient because they also come for free.
-However, what if you have a different CDN provider, or you are a local business who doesn’t need international visibility, and so doesn’t need a CDN?
+Cloudflare is a content delivery network service that also provides SSL certificates to its customers.
+Cloudflare’s free SSL Certificates are installed on their caching servers, not on the “origin” servers where the websites are hosted.
+Thus, Cloudflare acts as an intermediary platform, and not as a seller and provider of SSL Certificates.
+Also, in order to benefit from Cloudflare’s free SSL Certificates, you have to sign up and use their other services, which are convenient because they also come for free.
+However, what if you have a different CDN provider, or you are a local business that doesn’t need international visibility, and so doesn’t need a CDN?